CloutContracts/wallet/Local Wallet/README.md

 - Raw Transactions send to EtherScan

 <img align="left" width="520" src="https://raw.githubusercontent.com/CloutContracts/Wallet/master/Local%20Wallet/images/CloutContracts_Wallet.png"><h3>Wallet Security</h3>
 None of your wallet information is sent to any server.
-This wallet uses [ether-js](https://docs.ethers.io/ethers.js/index.html) JavaScript library to decrypt wallets locally.
-Each time you open the wallet, you will need to reinput the Keystore JSON file with password or use the wallet's Private Key.
+This wallet uses the [ether-js](https://docs.ethers.io/ethers.js/index.html) JavaScript library to decrypt wallets locally.
+Each time you open the wallet, you will need to reinput the Keystore JSON file with the password or use your wallet's Private Key.
 To keep your wallet secure, I highly recommend using the Keystore JSON at all times.
 To remove confusion, this wallet will not allow you to create a new wallet.
 If you don't have a Ethereum or CloutContracts wallet yet, make one with a secure password at [myetherwallet.com](https://www.myetherwallet.com/).
 This wallet will not save or move your wallets.
 Be sure to back up the Keystore JSON file!

 <h3>Transactions</h3>
 This CloutContracts Wallet will allow you to set a custom Gas Price if you need to change the price.
 By default it is set to *21* gwei.
 Minimum is 5 gwei.
 The gas limit on a normal Ether transaction is *12000*.
 The gas limit on sending CloutContracts Tokens is *65000*.